symtegration/site/site/note/implementation.markdown

 description: Reference to various notes on the implementation of Symtegration, which is a Haskell library for symbolic integration.
 author: 'Yoo Chung|https://chungyc.org/'
 published: 2025-01-16
+updated: 2025-01-17
 ---

 The following are various notes on what the implementation of [Symtegration] does.
-In particular, the notes on what has been implemented for integration directly maps to what Symtegration can integrate.
+In particular, the notes on what has been implemented for integration generally maps to what Symtegration can integrate.

 *   Integration